 Other potentially affected joints include the ankles and great toe.

-Symptoms of bursitis include pain and swelling around a joint as well as limited motion.
-Symptoms can be severe and may come and go with activity or for no apparent reason.
+Symptoms of bursitis include pain and swelling around a joint, as well as limited motion.
+Symptoms can be severe, and they may come and go with physical activity or for no apparent reason.

 Common symptoms of bursitis

 - a dull ache or feeling of stiffness in the joint